1Regina/GetProgrammingWithHaskell/README_PROJECTS.md

     2. For every new project, do
        1. make sure that stack is up-to-date with `stack update`
        2. stack new example with `stack new palindrome-checker`.
 This command causes stack to create a new project from a default template via a new directory named palindrome-checker with the following files and directories
+          1. Overview:
              1. LICENSE
              2. src
              3. Setup.hs
              4. stack.yaml
              5. app
              6. test
              7. palindrone-checker.cabal
-        8. Other templates are available in https://github.com/commercialhaskell/stack-templates is a source for many
+          2. Other templates are available in https://github.com/commercialhaskell/stack-templates is a source for many
-        9. **cabal** palindrome-checker.**cabal**, your project configuration file contains all the metadata related to your project e.g project name, version, description, *libaries* files location, haskell language
+          3. **cabal** palindrome-checker.**cabal**, your project configuration file contains all the metadata related to your project e.g project name, version, description, *libaries* files location, haskell language
               1.  stack separates the code for your libraries vs the code for running your program into separate directories.
-           3. 2 impt lines - `hs-source-dirs` (in **both** library and executable sections) and `exposed-modules`.
+              2. 2 impt lines - `hs-source-dirs` (in **both** library and executable sections) and `exposed-modules`.
-           4.  `hs-source-dirs` value tells you which subdirectory of your project your library files live in.
+              3.  `hs-source-dirs` value tells you which subdirectory of your project your library files live in.
 Default is `src`
-           5.  `exposed-modules` value tells you which libraries you’re using. `Lib` module default location is in `src/Lib.hs`.
+              4.  `exposed-modules` value tells you which libraries you’re using. `Lib` module default location is in `src/Lib.hs`.
 To add more values to `exposed-modules`, do
                    ```
                    exposed-modules:    Lib,
                                        Palindrome,
                                        Utils
                    ```
-           6. Small project , all the library functions can go into `src/Lib.hs`.
+          4. Small project , all the library functions can go into `src/Lib.hs`.
-           7. Like the library section, the executable section also tells which file your `main` is located with the main-is value.
+          5. Like the library section, the executable section also tells which file your `main` is located with the main-is value.
-           8. Code for running program (executable): `app` directory (specified by `hs-source-dirs`) [where the program’s `Main` module lives via a Main.hs file inside]
+          6. Code for running program (executable): `app` directory (specified by `hs-source-dirs`) [where the program’s `Main` module lives via a Main.hs file inside]
-           9. Gist: stack also automatically creates three directories for you:
+          7. Gist: stack also automatically creates three directories for you:
               1.  app
               2.  src
-              3.  test
+              3.  test (more in unit6/lesson36)
-           10. Difference
+          8. Difference

             |  Library module               |Executable module                   |
             | -------------                 | -------------                      |